cscully-allison/data-ensemble-interview-artifacts/Codes.md

   - P1: "if you have two CPU four CPU for AWS, and then a two CPU four CPU for LC, then you're kind of in trouble.
 Because how do you kind of extend, you know, if you've said everything vertically, you kind of, you're getting things mixed up."
   - P2 uses duplication of [EnsembleAPI] objects for Task 2
   - P4: "Also, because it becomes a little bit easier with some of the tooling that we are developing to automate things if there is not additional hierarchy to take care of, because like, each level of hierarchy might be sort of a convention that one has sent to accommodate.
 So flattening the data, in many cases make things a lot easier to work with."
-  - P4: Describning how execution over time is a critical aspect of analysis and not captured by [EsenembleAPI] model "But in principle, so like, I also mentioned that, like this, this perspective on the data is not really capturing what the program is doing the program is having more of a graph structure where like in main you you are calling the post processing, for example, and then it's calling the calculate p.
+  - P4: Describing how execution over time is a critical aspect of analysis and not captured by [EsenembleAPI] model "But in principle, so like, I also mentioned that, like this, this perspective on the data is not really capturing what the program is doing the program is having more of a graph structure where like in main you you are calling the post processing, for example, and then it's calling the calculate p.
 And, like, maybe there's a case where this internally might pause the same calculation function that is also used in another step for example."
   - P5 ends up with multiple objects: "Okay, let's give me please all the "group by"s of MPI ranks, so that I would retrieve like sub-[EnsembleAPI Object].
 Only like one example of a [EnsembleAPI Object], but you can get more [EnsembleAPI Object] out of them, by creating sub-[EnsembleAPI Object], because of group by clauses really are similar to databases"
   - P5 "the data frame itself was only like a storage container for data.
 And it's hard to really read, because there's so much going on.
 So it's even harder to see like, if there's even behaviors that you are interested in, it's only obviously obvious that some parts take more time.
 And some take a lot of time.
 And you don't really get the view behind that."
   - P5 "But right now, I'm having like a lot of steps where I use this data to make some analysis on and all the time you like, have to handle the different [EnsembleAPI Object]  and the different objects and all your calculations again, by yourself.
 And they kind of get lost in a way."